prezi/snakebasket/README.md

 Snakebasket
 ===============

-snakebasket is the pip++ which makes multi-package python development a little easier:
+snakebasket is a layer on top of [pip](https://github.com/pypa/pip) which makes multi-package python development a little easier:

 snakebasket does two things: